 SEVENNINE_79/Shutterstock

-As a performer, you know there’s a limit to how much use you can get out of your voice in a given day.
+As a performer, you know there’s a limit to how far you can push your voice in a given day.
 Audiobook producers want to get the best, most consistent performance out of their voice actors, so it’s important to set sensible limits to protect your instrument.

 “That day, she would go into a narrow, low-lit booth, carrying a small pillow for her back, sit down and read from her new book… The hours went by.
 ‘Toni,’ the director said at one point through his microphone, ‘can you do that sentence over?
 Can you pronounce “tangerine” with more emphasis on the “rine?” ’ Sometimes her voice dipped down too low to be heard.
 ‘Toni,’ he would say, ‘let’s do that part over again.’ ”